FredHutch/tfcb_2022/lectures/lecture04/README.md

 ## Reminders

 - Recommended reading is available at the end of each section
-- Your first homework assignment is available today, and due Tuesday, October 8 at noon.
-You should receive an email containing an invitation to create your repository using GitHub Classroom.
-Please note that this homework covers project organization and Git/GitHub (lectures 1 and 2) as well as tidy data (lecture 3).
+- Your second homework assignment is available today, and due Tuesday, October 20 at 1pm.
+This homework covers project organization and Git/GitHub (lectures 4) as well as tidy data (lecture 5).
 Contact Kate (khertwec at fredhutch.org) with any questions or concerns.

 ## Reproducible science